amandafrench/resilientdh/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.11.2 =
+*	Problem with WordPress default emails fixed

+= 1.11.1 =
+*	Sidebar changed
+*	Readme completed

+= 1.11 =
+*	You can now import users from the frontend using a shortcode thanks to Nelson Artz Group GmbH & Co.
+KG

 = 1.10.13 =
 *	You can now import User Groups (https://wordpress.org/plugins/user-groups/) and assign them to the users